hhybang/hhybang.github.io/index.md

 ---

 # **Hello, I'm Hyemin (Helen) Bang**
-### I'm an MEng student at MIT studying AI + HCI.
+### I'm an Master's student at MIT studying AI + HCI.
 <!-- ### This website is under construction.  -->

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
 <p>Currently, I work with <a href="https://arvindsatya.com/">Arvind Satyanarayan</a> in the <a href="https://vis.csail.mit.edu/">MIT CSAIL Visualization Group</a>.
-My research focuses on human-centered AI, studying how to develop interpretable AI systems that align with human reasoning and empower users to make confident, informed decisions. </p>
+My research focuses on <strong>human-centered AI</strong>, studying how to develop interpretable AI systems that align with human reasoning and empower users to make confident, informed decisions. </p>
 <br >
 <p>Previously, I earned a Bachelor of Science in Computer Science and Engineering from <a href="https://mit.edu/">MIT</a>.
 After graduating, I worked as a Systems Developer at <a href="https://intersystems.com/">InterSystems</a>, where I integrated machine learning capabilities into large-scale database platforms. </p>
 <br >